By Bogdan Chiorean, Delivery Manager

-During my early years at Yonder, I was curious how to setup a startup and create a successful product that really solves a problem.
-I got intrigued by the companies in Yonder’s portfolio, whether they were organizations with mature platforms who deal with customers on a daily basis or startups in the first stages of their life cycle.
+During my early years at Yonder, I was curious how to set up a startup and create a successful product that really solves a problem.
+I got intrigued by the companies in Yonder’s portfolio, whether they were organizations with mature platforms which deal with customers on a daily basis or startups in the first stages of their life cycle.
 Such questions like “How can we solve a real problem? “, “How prepared is the market?”, “Am I investing too much?”, “How I can validate the idea behind a startup?”, were on my mind.
 Having navigated through several books on the subject, I got most of the answers from ‘The Lean Startup’ by Eric Ries.

 At Yonder we had started an initiative internally called the Yonder Book Club, where we come together and discuss inspirational topics related to our type of business and how to apply these insights in our day-to-day work.
 We also wanted to share the insights with our customers as these can be really valuable to them.
-And so, the Yonder Book Club has taken a new shape and we are stepping out into the world so we can share our insights with you.
+And so, the Yonder Book Club has taken a new shape, and we are stepping out into the world so we can share our insights with you.

 ‘The Lean Startup’ is one of the books we discussed early on and the principles that the author Eric Ries presents are much used.
 He provides a toolkit on how to deal with startups, new initiatives and also how to develop successful products.
 It is a toolkit that can be used by you as an individual, a startup or a mature business.